andrie/surveyor/README.md

 # surveyor

-This is a set of tools for analysing surveys in R
+This is a set of tools for analysing, reporting and plotting surveys in R